kousikr26/Cryptography/README.md

 We can find p,q in <img src="https://render.githubusercontent.com/render/math?math=|p-q|\leqslant 2^{20}"> iterations
 #### c) <img src="https://render.githubusercontent.com/render/math?math=|3p-2q|\leqslant N^{1/4}">
 We can find p,q in constant time

+### 5. Caesar Cipher
+A basic implementation of the caesar cipher for encryption

+### 6. Frequency attack
+A brute force frequency attack to show the weakness of caesar cipher.

+Compares the frequency of all possible decryption with the expected frequency of the english alphabet and chooses the one with minimum L1 distance.

+### 7. SDES implementation